Kristina01111000/Drws_site/README.md

 Add all of the other likert scales on nutrition page put the new pdf from  in , check images first https://docs.google.com/document/d/1G_GbkO_r_osaP9LwumLjTatTKPCaF7xT/edit?rtpof=true&sd=true&tab=t.0
 Email him if there is a formatting error
+On yoga & you continued get a new pdf, the formatting is messed up -> still need it He needs to get the renewal system videos and the four element magazine videos on youtube
+- renewal is up, magazine is not
-On yoga & you continued get a new pdf, the formatting is messed up Email him about fixing the formatting on the yoga & you continued page pdf He needs to get the renewal system videos and the four element magazine videos on youtube When i get the pdf fix it on the yoga & you continued page Change the thumbnails in the self renewal system, if i can’t find a better frame for the thumbnail Change 4 Elements in Me Graph back to “4 element personhood score”
+When i get the pdf fix it on the yoga & you continued page Change the thumbnails in the self renewal system, if i can’t find a better frame for the thumbnail Change 4 Elements in Me Graph back to “4 element personhood score”